jarrodconnolly/complect/README.md

 <img src="https://i.imgur.com/NLVzU2tm.png" alt="Complect Logo"/>

 Complect is a toy compiler developed in Node.js.
-It operates as a stream-based compiler, processing code as a continuous stream of data.
+It operates as an async generator-based compiler, processing code incrementally with push-like data flow for efficiency and modularity.
 Currently, Complect functions primarily as a transpiler, converting Complect code into JavaScript using the Babel Abstract Syntax Tree (AST).
 Future enhancements include support for switchable AST backends, enabling compilation to WebAssembly (WASM), custom interpreters, and other targets.

 The initial implementation of this compiler was created to support a talk I presented at **OpenJS World 2022**.
 You can find the contents of this talk here.
 [Slides](https://static.sched.com/hosted_files/openjsworld2022/78/OpenJSW%20World%202022.pdf) [Video](https://youtu.be/aPHf_-N2yTU)

 ## Stages
-- Preprocessor: Transforms an input stream into a stream of preprocessing tokens.
+- Preprocessor: Transforms an input stream into a sequence of preprocessing tokens yielded incrementally.
-- Tokenizer: Converts the stream of preprocessing tokens into a stream of tokens.
+- Tokenizer: Converts the sequence of preprocessing tokens into a sequence of tokens yielded incrementally.
-- Abstract Syntax Tree (AST): Generates an AST from the stream of tokens, currently utilizing Babel.
+- Abstract Syntax Tree (AST): Generates an AST from the sequence of tokens, currently utilizing Babel.
 - Output: The Babel AST outputs code in JavaScript.

 ## Design